Rug Hooking Workshop for Beginners

 Materials provided

-All materials and tools are provided for use in class, including hooky and proggy tools.
-You’ll have the option to purchase your own tool set at the checkout to continue your projects at home.
+Students will have the option to purchase their own tool set at checkout if they wish to continue their projects at home.

 What to bring to class